chroming/fake_server/README.md

 all arguments:

-`python -m fake_server TEXT -f FILE_PATH -fc FILE_PATH -p 8000`
+`python -m fake_server TEXT -f FILE_PATH -fc FILE_PATH -b 127.0.0.1:80`

 **SERVER ARGUMENTS**
-+ -p --port: Server port, default 80.
++ -b --bind: Server bind host and port, default 127.0.0.1:80, if you what listen on all interface just use 0.0.0.0:80

 **RESPONSE ARGUMENTS**
-You can only choice one argument for response.
+You can only choice one argument for response
-+ TEXT: Return text, default Success.
++ TEXT: Return text, default Success
-+ -f --file FILE_PATH: Return file as attachment.
++ -f --file FILE_PATH: Return file as attachment
-+ -fc --file_context FILE_PATH: Return file context.
++ -fc --file_context FILE_PATH: Return file context

 ## Why you need this?